antonio-pedro-alves-da-silva/Computer-Vault/notes/note-175.md

 A watchdog can stop a creature that is five to six times bigger

 Well-educated dogs when in danger are always tame

+powerhouse of the lower abs,

+I was jogging

+is a number cruncher by day, while involving himself in seedier activities at night.

+tidy handwriting.

+call on some friends